line

 ©

 Rooted in deep ecological and social awareness, the framework examines six interconnected elements.
-Each contributes to a holistic understanding of sustainability across design, production, and business systems.
+Each contributes to a complete understanding of sustainability across design, production, and business practices.

 • Honours the earth’s finite resources by moving from preservation to regeneration.
-Focusing on responsible stewardship of land, water, and air - restoring biodiversity, reducing pollution, mitigating climate impacts, and protecting fragile ecosystems.
-It encourages design and business decisions that actively replenish natural systems rather than deplete them.
+It focuses on responsible stewardship of land, water, and air—restoring biodiversity, reducing pollution, mitigating climate impacts, and protecting fragile ecosystems.

 SUSTAINABLE DESIGN CURATION